kaileeagray/kg_cal/notes.md

 + multi day events auto move to first day of event -- fix so that view goes to day in which event was clicked

-+ in week view, if user clicks on a time slot, open that slot in day view, then build appointment prompt
++ in week view, if user clicks on a time slot, open that slot in day view, then build appointment prompt or maybe eliminate week view?

 + ?blank events?

 + add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event

 + enhance mobile view -- bootstrap helped, but need to long press to create events

-+ pop up view of eventLimit has overlapping view issues with right pane
++